Leadership and Talent - Senior Leaders

 - Operations Career Board: Naomi Ferguson (Commissioner and Chief Executive of Inland Revenue)

-- Corporate Career Board: Paul James (Chief Executive of Ministry for Culture and Heritage)
+- Corporate Career Board: Paul James (Chief Executive of Department of Internal Affairs)

 - Auckland Career Board: Carolyn Tremain (Acting Chief Executive of Ministry of Business, Innovation and Employment)